 - Think about what you like to see.
 If you like the refraction of light to bounce off the tile pick one that is either all clear or clear with a white backing.

 - Only want the smoothness of glass but not the transparency? – pick a venetian glass.

-- Take time at the selection stage to do your research.
 Whichever style, size or colour you choose, remember your personal style and the environment in which you are using it.
-If you like bold colours, purple maybe a great option, if you prefer a more monochromatic in style, matching the tile to the surrounding decking colours would suit you better.
+If you like bold colours, purple may be a great option, if you prefer a more monochromatic style, matching the tile to the surrounding decking colours would suit you better.

 - Glass tile is harder to install than regular ceramic or porcelain tile so your labour cost will be higher as well.
 This is due to the fact that glass tile has to be cut by hand and in individual pieces to fit in places where a full tile can’t be used, especially in the curved corner of a pool where the floor meets the wall.

 - Also of consideration is an anti-fracture membrane.
 This membrane is applied immediately over the mortar bed and provides a bit of flex for the tile.
 In frost/freeze climates this is a must on tile bands and particularly any tiled areas which are above ground like vanishing edges.
 While these precautionary steps add to the initial investment it contributes to a lasting product.
 Many glass tile manufacturers insist on using this product under their tile.

 - It’s wise to have a sample sheet for your tile setter to see when they price out your project.
 This way no one has unpleasant surprises.

 Not all tile setters are skilled in glass tile and not all know what setting materials to use